 This page tells you about MRI scans.
-There is information about
+You can find the following information

 What is an MRI scan?